 The Church of Jesus Christ of Latter-day Saints

 His middle name comes from his father's cousin, Mitt, who played in the NFL for the Chicago Bears in the 1920s.

 Has been involved in various charities and civic groups including the Boy Scouts, City Year and the Points of Light Foundation.

-Late 1960s - After his freshman year at Stanford University, Romney spends two years in France as a Mormon missionary.
+Late 1960s - After his freshman year at Stanford, Romney spends two years in France as a Mormon missionary.

 1978-1984 - Vice president of Boston-based Bain & Company, a management consulting firm.

 1984-1990 and 1991-1999 - Chief executive officer of Bain Capital, a company he also founded.